Toward a Special \textbf{$E_6\to G(2) \times SU(3)_A$} Embedding for Standard Model and Dark Matter and an $E_7$ Completion Proposal: FCNC Suppression and Proton Stability

 \section{FCNC Suppression and Proton Stability}

 In unified theories, flavor physics and baryon-number violation are intimately related \cite{Hisano1993} \cite{Baek2004} \cite{IsidoriNirPerez2010} \cite{NathFileviezPerez2007}.
 The same heavy states that mediate proton decay \cite{Weinberg1979Bviol,WilczekZee1979,SuperK2017,PDG2024} can, in principle, also induce FCNCs.
-In this section we show that the present $E_6\to G(2) \times SU(3)_A$ embedding suppresses both effects in a correlated and natural way, clarifying the role of Minimal Flavor Violation (MFV) as optional organizing principles \cite{FroggattNielsen1979,DAmbrosio2002}.
+In this section we show that the present $E_6\to G(2) \times SU(3)_A$ embedding suppresses both effects in a correlated and natural way -- and that the \(E_7\) uplift preserves this suppression once the projected spectrum and the \(U(1)_X\) completion are treated consistently -- clarifying the role of Minimal Flavor Violation (MFV) as optional organizing principles \cite{FroggattNielsen1979,DAmbrosio2002}.